 The Club attracted a wide range of people, including many eminent academics, from a large area of North Wales and also Cheshire and Lancashire.
-It continued to thrive throughout the two World Wars and membership reached a peak of 412 in 1975, since when it has steadily declined though with a recent upturn to a current figure of about 170.
+It continued to thrive throughout the two World Wars and membership reached a peak of 412 in 1975.
+There are now just over 100 members.

 In 2006, the Club became a Registered Charity (number 1117013).

 The word 'field' in its name means that the Club goes out and about to explore, investigate and record - mostly in the countryside but sometimes in towns and cities.
 It is nothing to do with the field sports such as - huntin', shootin' and fishin'!

 The original aim of the Club was stated to be 'The Study of Natural Science and Archaeology' but records of the activities show that a much wider range of interests were pursued.

 By 1997 it was felt that this aim was out of date and so it was changed to:

 'To Encourage the Appreciation and Understanding of All Aspects of the Countryside'

 This is intended to cover all topics from A to Z - archaeology, architecture, botany, entomology, geology, history, industrial archaeology, ornithology, through to zoology and, in fact, anything of interest to Members.
 The word 'countryside' is taken to include those bits which happen to have been built on, including towns and cities.